-The corona virus made sure 2020 will be remembered as the year of major upheavel and change.
-Lock downs are being reintroduced in some countries, extended in others.
+The coronavirus made sure 2020 will be remembered as the year of major upheaval and change.
+Lockdowns are being reintroduced in some countries, extended in others.
 Whether we want to know it or not – our lives have changed forever.

-The virus is now a human virus and it won‘t go away.
-It will still be here next year and the year after.
+The 21st century might be the century of the virus.
 One thing corona taught us is that people can carry an invisible threat.
-Protecting ourselves has become our number one concern everyday.
-Changes that have probably come to stay are the regular washing of hands, wearing of masks when we are sick, thinking twice before we hug someone or shaking someone’s hands.
-We shall opt for meetings via the internet rather than in boardrooms, attend funerals via Zoom instead of packing a church and prefer working from home above going to a busy office block.
+Protecting ourselves has become our number one concern every day.
+Changes that have probably come to stay are the regular washing of hands, wearing masks when we are sick, thinking twice before we hug someone or shaking someone’s hands.
+We shall opt for meetings via the internet rather than in boardrooms, attend funerals via Zoom instead of filling a church and prefer working from home above going to a busy office block.
 We’ll tend to avoid crowded shopping centres and public transport.
-We won’t have family gatherings for the foreseeble future – out of fear that someone might be ill and contagious.
+We won’t have family gatherings for the foreseeable future – out of fear that someone might be ill and contagious.

 What is the effect of so many changes on us?

-We experience major anxiety and stress because of loss:
+We experience significant anxiety and stress because of loss:

 - Loss of physical connection with people – because they might make us ill.